dmil/code4policy/commandline/07-homework.md

 	```
 6. Pipe `output.csv` into `csvstat` and redirect that into a file called `summary.txt`.
 7. You will learn how to submit summary.txt and output.csv via github tomorrow.

+### Hints

+- in order to pipe an existing file into csvstat, use `cat` to send the contents of the file to stdout first
+- use `./filter.py` to run the program
+	- remember the `.` refers to the current directory, so `./filter.py` means run the `filter.py` script that is located in the current directory
+- make sure filter.py has a shebang on top. the shebang is `#!/usr/bin/env python2`. without the shebang, the shell won't know how to execute your script
+- use the 2017 quarter 1 file, quarter 2 might have some issues